CrashCortez/vitadock-vlc/README.md

 ---------
 Putty allows you to use a PC to input these commands.
 Don't forget to enable SSH on the pi.
 ---------

 # - Setup your pi as a BT Reciver and send the vits's sound to your tv via hdmi.
 ------
 Since we are using a BT dongle add dtoverlay=pi3-disable-bt to your /boot/config.txt.

-Once again use putty or terminal on the raspberry pi
+Use putty or terminal on the raspberry pi
 ```
 sudo nano /boot/config.txt
 ```